Concord coach: Description

-There are three bench seats accommodating up to nine people though models to seat six and twelve passengers were available.
-The benches at the front and back of the body have limited headroom.
-Passengers on the center bench are given no backrest but steady themselves with a broad leather harness suspended across the coach by straps from the roof.
+Inside there were three bench seats which accommodated 6, 9 or 12 passengers, depending on model.
+Bench seats at the front and back of the coach had limited headroom.
+Passengers on the center bench had no backrest but steadied themselves with a broad leather harness suspended across the coach by straps from the roof.
+Another six passengers could travel on the roof.